 - You might qualify for head of household status under some isolated circumstances if you’re not living with your spouse and you have a dependent.

 Of these choices, married filing jointly is considered to offer the best advantages across the board.
 The head of household status isn't available to everyone.

 Married filing jointly is definitely preferable to filing a separate married return when it comes to tax credits.
-These are different from tax deductions, which can only reduce your taxable income.
+A tax credit is different from a tax deduction, which can only reduce your taxable income.
 Tax credits subtract and potentially erase any tax you might owe the Internal Revenue Service when you finish preparing your tax return.

-You can’t claim the Earned Income Tax Credit, the Adoption Credit, the Child and Dependent Care Tax Credit or either of the two educational tax credits if you and your spouse file separate married returns, but these credits are all available to you if you file jointly.
+You can’t claim the Earned Income Tax Credit, the Adoption Credit, the Child and Dependent Care Tax Credit or either of the two educational tax credits if you and your spouse file separate returns.
+But these credits are all available to you if you file jointly.

 The Standard Deduction

-You’ll get a $12,400 standard deduction if you file a separate married return for the 2021 tax year.
+You’ll get a $12,550 standard deduction if you file a separate married return for the 2021 tax year.
 This is the return you'll file in 2022.
-Double this to $24,800 if you’re married and file jointly.
+Double this to $25,100 if you’re married and file jointly.

 The MFJ deduction works out to a separate standard deduction for each of you, but this can be a significant advantage if only one of you works or earns most of the income.
 That spouse can shave a significant $25,100 off their taxable income by "sharing" the other's standard deduction when they file jointly, and they can earn more without paying increased tax rates, just because they're married.